 Following an Issuer Event, the Servicer will have the option to sell in whole or in part the Loan Assets in accordance with the provisions of the Servicing and Cash Management Deed until one year prior to the Extended Final Maturity Date of the Earliest Maturing Covered Bonds, and thereafter will be obliged to sell Loan Assets to third party purchasers (subject in certain circumstances to a right of pre-emption in favour of the Issuer) pursuant to the terms of the Servicing and Cash Management Deed.
 In respect of any sale of Loan Assets to third parties as described above under "Sale of Loans and their Related Security following the occurrence of an Issuer Event", the Servicer or the Issuer will not be permitted to give representations and warranties or indemnities in respect of those Loan Assets unless expressly agreed by the Servicer.
-There is no assurance that the Issuer would give any representations and warranties or indemnities in respect of the Loan Assets.
-Any representations and warranties previously given by the Issuer in respect of the Loan Assets in the Cover Pool may not have value for a third party purchaser if the Issuer is then insolvent.
+There is no assurance that the Issuer would give any representations and warranties or indemnities in respect of the Loan Assets in the Cover Pool may not have value for a third party purchaser if the Issuer is then insolvent.
 Accordingly, there is a risk that the realisable value of the Loan Assets could be adversely affected by the lack of representations and warranties or indemnities.
 See "Description of Principal Documents - Servicing and Cash Management Deed".